libktx/ktx/async/README.md

 * `onRenderingThread`: suspends the coroutine to execute a task on the main rendering thread and return its result.
     Should be used if you dispatch a coroutine with a non-rendering thread dispatcher and need to execute some task on the main rendering thread.
 Syntax sugar for quick context switch.
-* `isOnRenderingThread`: allows to check if the coroutine is being executed on the main rendering thread.
+* `isOnRenderingThread`: checks if the coroutine is being executed on the main rendering thread.
 * `skipFrame`: attempts to suspend the coroutine for a single `render` frame of the application.
 The method is guaranteed to skip _at least one_ frame, but - depending on the thread it was invoked on - it might skip multiple frames.
 Do not rely on this method for precise frame measurements.